pmglab/KGGSEE/doc/source/detailed_document.rst

       --out t4.1

 .. note::
     When ``--case-col`` and ``--control-col`` are specified, KGGSEE will regard the input as summary statistics from case/control samples and automatically adjust for the disease prevalence.
-On the other hand, if the ``--nmiss-col`` is specified, KGGSEE will regard the input as summary statistics for a continuous trait (e.g., height).
+On the other hand, if the ``--nmiss-col`` is specified, KGGSEE will regard the input as summary statistics for a quantitative trait.

 Gene heritability guided by eQTLs